 American Express Platinum Cashback: what's on offer?

-When this card was launched in September 2011, it offered the UK's highest cash back returns over the first 2 years.
+WHEN this card was launched in September 2011, it offered the UK's highest cash back returns over the first two years.

-Almost three years later, in Summer 2014, is the American Express Platinum credit card still one of the UK's best cash back deals?
+More than five years later, it may have outlasted one of its biggest rivals but only by reducing what's available - so is the American Express Platinum credit card still one of the UK's best cash back deals?

-We aim to find out in this review by taking a close look at this card in both it's annual fee and 'everyday' no annual fee iterations.
+We aim to find out in this review by taking a close look at both versions of the card - the one that charges an annual fee, and the "everyday", fee-free, one.

 Read on to find out more about how the cash back works and how well it compares.
 For full details of the cost of the credit and how to apply see below.